-Jardins du Trocadero Gardens in Paris
+Paris Jardins du Trocadero Gardens

 There is one particular garden that most people will visit when they are on holiday in Paris, as it is located by the Palais de Chaillot, which in turn provides exceptional views of the Eiffel Tower across the River Seine.

-A bit of history on Jardins du Trocadero
+History on Paris Jardins du Trocadero Gardens

 But it was all due to the 1878 world fair that the Jardins du Trocadero Gardens came about, as this was at the time when Baron Haussmann had already been implementing drastic changes to Paris on the orders of Napoleon III.

-The engineer, Jean-Charles Adolphe Alphand who was in charge of the design for the Trocadero Gardens, had already implemented places such as the Parc Monceau and the Bois de Boulogne.
+The engineer, Jean-Charles Adolphe Alphand who was in charge of the design for the Paris Jardins du Trocadero Gardens, had already implemented places such as the Parc Monceau and the Bois de Boulogne.
 But Napoleon III also wanted these to be like a symbol of harmony and peace just like the English gardens, that were designed to let people forget about the normal tensions of an urban existence.

 The original design was to complement the Palais de Trocadero, but this particular palace that was built for the world fair in 1878 met a lot of dismay, and eventually when Paris was to host the world fair in 1937, the city decided that it was time the old Palais de Trocadero be demolished and a new building put in its place.

-Jardins du Trocadero gardens today
+Paris Jardins du Trocadero gardens today

 There are also two fabulous animal bronze statues called Taureau et Daim, which translates to Bull and Deer produced by Paul Jouve, and the other called Chevaux et Chien, which translates to Horses and Dog by Georges Guyot.

-When it comes to the children, there are different playgrounds dotted around with sandpits, swings and even a carrousel, along with huts or stands selling drinks, ice creams, snacks and so on.
+Now when it comes to the children, there are different playgrounds dotted around with sandpits, swings and even a carrousel, along with huts or stands selling drinks, ice creams, snacks and so on.

-So, if you want to relax away from the hustle and bustle or experience the fabulous views of the Eiffel Tower and the fountains, then visiting the Jardins du Trocadero is an absolute must whilst you are on holiday in Paris.
+So, if you want to relax away from the hustle and bustle or experience the fabulous views of the Eiffel Tower and the fountains, then visiting the Jardins du Trocadero gardens is an absolute must whilst you are on holiday in Paris.

-Access to Jardins du Trocadero
+Access to Paris Jardins du Trocadero Gardens

 The Jardins du Trocadero Gardens in Paris are open every day of the year 24 hours a day and are located on the Chaillot Hill below the Palais de Chaillot in the 16th Arrondissement of Paris, but also by the River Seine and the Pont d’Iena at the bottom end of the gardens.